rgitrepo/Jenkins-CICD-Pipeline/README.md

 Create a file with this code.

+To create the file and open vim use the below command.

 ```
 vim argocd-basic.yml
 ```
+When the editor is open paste the copied code here

-Then apply this to kubernetes
+Then apply this to newly created yaml file.
 ```
 kubectl apply -f argocd-basic.yml
 ```